joelkoen/PicoLimbo/README.md

 The server does not aim to replicate every feature or packet supported by Minecraft servers.
 However, it aims to support all Minecraft versions from 1.7.2 up to the most recent ones.

+This project only implements 23 different packets and aims to support more than 44 different Minecraft versions.

 ## Getting Started